ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 Try to access the dashboard route, and you’ll see that you’ve being redirected to the login page, that is because you didn’t provide a valid email address.

-Let’s try it again, by providing a valid email address.
+Let’s try it again, but this time we'll provide a valid email address.

 Get an email address from the database: